pixelcmtd/tools/README.md

 # tools

-A central repo for all of my smaller tools.
+A central repo for my smaller tools: `sm` and `netsh`.
+Both are now discontinued.

 ## Installing